rust-lang/rust-project-goals/src/2024h2/sandboxed-build-script.md

 | Standard reviews                                   | ![Team][] [Cargo]    |             |
 | Collaboration with [GSoC proc-macro project][GSoC] | ![Team][] [Compiler] |             |
 | Summary of experiments or RFC                      | [weihanglo][]        | (or mentee) |

+> For security reviews,
+> I'd like assistance from experts in security domains.
+> Ideally those experts would be from within the community,
+> such as the [Security Response] or [Secure Code] working groups.
+> However,
+> I don't want to pressure that goal since comprehensive security reviews are extremely time-consuming.
+> Outside experts are also welcome.

 [Help wanted]: https://img.shields.io/badge/Help%20wanted-yellow
 [Complete]: https://img.shields.io/badge/Complete-green
 [TBD]: https://img.shields.io/badge/TBD-red